mihin/halooglasi_parser/docs/GITHUB_ACTIONS.md

 ### Common Issues

-#### 1. "Artifact not found: apartment-tracking-data"
+#### 1. "No previous successful runs found"
-**Problem**: First run shows red ❌ "Unable to download artifact(s): Artifact not found" error **Solution**:
+**Problem**: Message shows "No previous successful runs found" or download fails **Solution**:
-- ✅ This is **100% NORMAL** for the first run - **IGNORE THIS ERROR**
+- ✅ **Normal for first run** - no previous runs exist yet
-- The step is configured with `continue-on-error: true`
+- ✅ **Normal if previous run failed** - only downloads from successful runs
-- The next step automatically creates an empty tracking file
+- The workflow automatically creates an empty tracking file
-- The workflow will complete successfully despite this "error"
-- Subsequent runs will work without this error
+- Subsequent successful runs will have tracking data available
-- **No action needed** - this is expected first-run behavior
+- **No action needed** - this is expected behavior

 #### 2. "Invalid secrets"
 **Problem**: Telegram credentials not working